-We finally were able to get the “ORAH” Chalet out of storage and out for its first outing for the 2018 season.
+We finally were able to get the “ORAH” Chalet out of storage and out for its first outing for this season.
 AND . . . without any major issues!!!
 WHOO HOO!!!
 At least none that ruined our trip!!!

 As we get to travel the country, I will try to post as many pictures of the campgrounds that we stay at and give a review for them as well.
 On this trip, there were several campgrounds that we would definitely return to and one that we will NEVER go to again!

 I hope you enjoy this journey as we travel this beautiful country.